Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 tags: ['link', 'project']
 ---

-Link card is a card, when clicked, the user goes to the specified link.
+Link card is a card when clicked, the user goes to the specified link.
 ```

 Like a post, a link must have a `title` and a `date`, and also, of course, the link must have a `link`.